Alaricdragon/Starlords_Temp/README.md

       * "%TARGET_GENDER_NAME"
       * "%TARGET_FLAGSHIP_HULLNAME" target flagship ship hull name (return "nothing" if the target has no flagship)
       * "%TARGET_FLAGSHIP_NAME" target flagship name (returns "nothing" if the target has no flagship)
+      * "%TARGET_PROPOSAL_NAME" target proposal name (returns "nothing" if the target has no active proposal)

   *some lines will also use custom inputted data. in this case, they will use the '%c#' marker, with # being the order they are added to the line.
   *available lines to override are follows: